AymenHAJJEJ/event_proj/README.md

 # event_proj
-This is a website of event planning, you can plan, invite, and RSVP to your favorite events online.
+This is a website of event planning.
+You can plan, invite, and RSVP to your favorite events online.